ririthewizard/star-team/README.md

 and dynamic application to help gardeners organize and visualize their plots.
-With Root, users can seamlessly add seeds, plants and soils to a comprehensive database, compile gardens from database entries, add journal entries, create personalized gardening plots, and access upcoming weather forecasts, and receive sage.
+With Root, users can seamlessly add seeds, plants and soils to a comprehensive database, compile gardens from database entries, add journal entries, create personalized gardening plots, and access upcoming weather forecasts, and receive sage advice.

 ## Problem Statement
 The gardening community lacks a reliable and feature-rich application for organizing